-Is the Phrase “Please Find Attached My Resume” Outdated?
+How to Say “Please Find Attached My Resume” (2024 Tips)

 The phrase “Please find attached my resume” is common in emails.
 Is it actually a term you should still be using today?
 Find out with our excellent advice.